tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

 ## Next Steps

+- Display the force on the 2 joystick axes in the dashboard
 - Expose dynamic spring tuning parameters in profiles:
   - Configure min/max stiffness and update threshold.
   - Optionally support non-linear curves (e.g., quadratic or piecewise) and separate per-axis gains.